NoneqPhysLivingMatterLab/cell_interaction_gnn/README.md

 analysis/3.training_attribution/simulation/del-div/feature_ZZFR/softmax_to_pool_attribution_batch
 ```

-You can pool attributions into each feature type defined by time frame, relative position and index of feature vector.
+which will pool attributions into each feature type defined by time frame, relative position, and index of feature vector.

 ## 5. Plot the attribution